A data structure for monomial ideals with applications to signature Gr\"obner bases: Monomial divisibility diagrams

 We draw several conclusions from this experiment.
 First, maximal sharing is what makes the data structure usable: it reduces the tree size by at least an order of magnitude.
 In some instances, the tree size exceeds a terabyte.

-Second, in many cases there is a blowup in the size of the MDD compared to the size of the generator list.
-In these cases, the MDD may not be suitable for membership testing, but it may still be useful for other computations in commutative algebra, such as Hilbert series or irreducible components.
+Second, in many cases the MDD is larger than the generator list.
+Then, depending on the workload, the construction cost of the MDD may exceed its benefit.
+In any case, the MDD may still be useful for other computations in commutative algebra, such as Hilbert series or primary decomposition of monomial ideals, which will be developed in forthcoming work.

-Last, there are also many instances of the opposite behaviour, where the MDD is more compact than the generator list.
+Last, there are also many instances of the opposite behavior, where the MDD is more compact than the generator list.
 Most importantly, this is the case for monomial ideals coming from Gröbner bases.
 This is related to the weakly-grevlex \parencite{MorenoSocias_2003} or Borel-fixed structure \parencite{Green_1998} that these monomial ideals often exhibit, exemplified by the ideal~$I_{n,d}$ discussed above.
 The phenomenon will be investigated in future work from a theoretical point of view.